derekmerck/PERSEUS/TelemetryLogger/README.md

 Configure settings -> forwarding and receiving -> configure receiving -> add port 9997

-Add source types for PERSEUS-Alarms, PERSEUS-Numerics.
+To configure Splunk to ingest CWRU log files, you must add source types for PERSEUS-Alarms, PERSEUS-Numerics.
 You can do this through the web UI or directly by editing `$SPLUNK_HOME/etc/apps/search/local/props.conf`.

 ```ini
 [PERSEUS-Alarms]